harshilshah4251/obsidian_backup/Personal/Article Notes/Ethereum.md

 - Web3 Dapps allow people to participate without monetizing their personal data.
 - Ethereum is turing-complete, meaning you can pretty much program anything.
+- Gas is a reference to the computation required to process the transaction by a miner.
+Users have to pay a fee for this computation.
+The `gasLimit`, and `maxPriorityFeePerGas` determine the maximum transaction fee paid to the miner.